 Students generate their own investment strategies and portfolios.
 The course includes some asynchronous work, which students are expected to complete between class sessions.

-Matthew Cantwell is a global business advisor, partner, and executive with a track record of growing and transforming private equity and venture capital-backed businesses.
-He serves as Chief Strategy Officer for the International Division of McGraw Hill Education, an Apollo-owned company.
-In this role Matt oversees strategy and business development into 130 countries.
-Previously he was a manager on the M&A Advisory team at PwC, where he led commercial and operations due diligence and value capture planning for private equity and venture capital clients.
-Matt has also served as an associate at Battelle Ventures and then led strategy for 360ip, a Battelle portfolio company in Asia.
-He holds an MBA from Columbia Business School’s EMBA-Global program, an MSc in international political economy from The London School of Economics, and an undergraduate finance degree from Penn State University’s Schreyer Honors College.
+Matthew Cantwell is a business advisor and executive with a track record of growing and transforming global businesses.
+Currently, he is a Senior Director at EY Parthenon, the strategy consulting arm of EY, where he advises private equity clients and corporate management teams.
+From 2014 to 2021, he served as Chief Strategy Officer at McGraw Hill, where he oversaw strategy and business development into 130 countries.
+From 2012-2014, he was a manager on the M&A Advisory team at PwC, where he led commercial and operations due diligence for private equity clients.
+Matt has served as an associate at Battelle Ventures, a venture capital fund; he led strategy for 360ip, a Battelle portfolio company in Asia; and he started his career as a consulting analyst at Goldman Sachs.
+He holds an MBA from Columbia Business School’s MBA-Global program, an MSc in international political economy from The London School of Economics, and a BSc degree in finance from Penn State University’s Schreyer Honors College.